kirru2198/My_AWS/VPC/online/1_AWS VPC.md

 > A **Virtual Private Cloud** is a **logically isolated** section of the AWS cloud where you can launch AWS resources in a **defined virtual network**.

+> In this context, **"defined"** means:

+> - **Set up or customized by you** — you choose the settings, like the IP address range, subnets, and so on.

+---

+> ### 🔁 Simplified sentence:

+> - A Virtual Private Cloud is a logically isolated part of the AWS cloud where you can launch your AWS resources in a **custom-made virtual network** that you control.

 VPCs provide:

 * **Network segmentation** (Dev, QA, Prod)